 - Dr Kevin Sobel-Read (International Trade Law; Global Supply Chains; Sovereignty)

 - Dr Elena Aydos (Environmental and Natural Resources Law; International Law, excl.
 International Trade Law)

 - Mr Shaun McCarthy (International Human Rights Law)

 - Dr Bin Li (International Law, excl.
 International Trade Law)

-- Associate Professor John Anderson (Criminal Law and Procedure)
+- Professor John Anderson (Criminal Law and Procedure)

-Newcastle Law School scholars are recognised nationally and international for their contributions to comparative legal scholarship and socio-legal research in Europe, Asia, Australia, and the Pacific Islands.
+Our scholars contribute to comparative legal scholarship and socio-legal research in Europe, Asia, Australia, and the Pacific Islands.